infinitnet/guest-post-footprint-checker/README.md

 # Guest Post Footprint Checker
-Simple Bash script that checks a list of URLs or domains for known guest post footprints using cURL.
+Simple Bash script that checks a list of URLs or domains for known guest post footprints using cURL and saves the results to a CSV.

 ## Why do I need this?
 Google started to go after links from obvious guest posts.
 You need this script if: